-- Essays must be submitted electronically via e-submission - ensure you keep an email of the receipt for your records.
+- Essays must be submitted electronically via e-submission through the Tabula system - ensure you keep an email of the receipt for your records.

 - Essays must also be submitted in hard copy, typed with 1.5 line spacing in 12-point type and wide margins for comments.